malchata/flexbox-presentation/Readme.md

 bin/jsbin
 ```

 This will run the jsbin server on localhost on port 3000.
 The talk embeds iframes to fiddles relevant to the presentation.
-If you run the presentation without it, all fiddle embeds will appear as text links.
+If you run the presentation without it, all fiddle embeds will appear broken.

 I'm not immediately sure of all the dependencies, but I know that Windows users will have to install Python.
-Since OSX comes with Python out of the box, the hurdles encountered will vary from system to system.
+The version of Python you install is important, since a node dependency for jsbin seems to prefer Python 3.0 or less.
+Since OSX comes with Python out of the box, I had very little in the way of difficulties.
 I suspect *nix users will have an easier go of it than Windows users.

 ##Talk Events